agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - inflation of 2%

 One can save about ~360 people.
-In addition I could work on some advocacy, and direct work due to the available time.
+In addition I could work on some advocacy, and DW due to the available time.
 There is possibility to do more, by working remotely say from Thailand.
 Working lesser hours on work and on other side projects.
 This can ensure saving even more money and donating it.